BoydBLever/Glick/README.md

 After executing the start commands, the React development server will start, and Glick will automatically open in [http://localhost:3000/](http://localhost:3000/).
 For the best user experience, open the app in Google Chrome.
 Behold the beauty and power of Glick!

 ### Database Mapping
 In order to browse collections and documents created by Glick users, you will need to interact with the storage database.
-You can perform various operations such as querying and editing.
+You may also perform important operations like querying and editing.

 To interact with this local database, use the **MongoDB Compass GUI**.
 It’s lightweight and user-friendly.
 Download the full version with all features and capabilities [here](https://www.mongodb.com/try/download/compass).